Request for Proposals for DQP/Tuning Coach Visits

 Nancy Quam-Wickham - California State University - Long Beach

-Nancy Quam-Wickham is the chairperson of the Department of History at California State University-Long Beach, a position she has held since 2005.
+Nancy Quam-Wickham is Professor of History and Chair (Emerita, 2005-2015) at California State University-Long Beach.
 Prior to this, she was the editor of The History Teacher journal.
-She is a participant in the American Historical Association’s Tuning project and has presented her work on Tuning in History at a number of professional meetings.
+She has participated in the American Historical Association’s Tuning project, the SSRC’s Measuring College Learning Project, and other initiatives.
+She is now a Senior Assessment Specialist at Washington State University.
+She has particular interests in program assessment, general education, assignment design, and as a Quality Matters certified reviewer, in online education.
 She holds a bachelor's degree from San Francisco State University and a doctorate in history from the University of California-Berkeley.

 Ruth Slotnick - Bridgewater State University